AESMSIX-OFFICIAL/RecordYoutubeLinksRealTime/README.md

 # YouTube Logger – README

 **Short Description**
-YouTube Logger is a Firefox (and compatible with Chrome) browser extension that automatically captures active YouTube video URLs and sends them via WebSocket to a Python server.
+YouTube Logger is a Firefox browser extension that automatically captures active YouTube video URLs and sends them via WebSocket to a Python server.
 The server processes video metadata using `yt-dlp`, categorizes videos into music and non-music, and logs them accordingly.

 ---